27 Fascinating Facts About Unsolved Mysteries

 Shrapnel speared the plywood boxes around the cameras and their operators, and debris rained down for 20 minutes.
 "The cameraman walked up to the macho special effects guy, pretty angry, and said 'What did you put in there?'
 And this macho guy goes, 'Ninety-five sticks of dynamite and three 10 gallon tubs of gasoline,'" Rosenfeld remembers.
 "We immediately rushed the site to film the scene because we couldn’t recreate that.
 We knew we weren't doing that again."

 In his first professional acting gig, Matthew McConaughey appeared as a (shirtless, of course) murder victim in an episode of Unsolved Mysteries.
-"They got the guy," the Academy Award winner told Entertainment Weekly earlier this year.
+"They got the guy," the Academy Award winner told Entertainment Weekly in 2014.
 "They found him around Bryan, Texas, about two weeks after that show."
 Virginia Madsen also co-hosted the show with Stack in 1999.
 Curb Your Enthusiasm’s Cheryl Hines, MADtv’s Stephnie Weir, Saw’s Ned Bellamy, and Lost’s Daniel Dae Kim also appeared in episodes.

 It was called "Mystery Hum," about the Taos Hum, so named because the low-frequency sound began to be reported in Taos, New Mexico, in 1992.
 (In other parts of the world, it's called the Bristol Hum, the Bondi Hum, or just "The Hum.")
 Director Bob Wise said the segment was particularly difficult to film because there weren't many visual elements for the audience—and the hum's low frequencies didn't come through televisions well.
 Still, he said, "we got a lot of response to this, because a lot of people around the country and the world are hearing this same thing, and there’s a whole network of people who hear this thing."